 Here’s what you’ll need:

-- Flour – the base of almost every baked good.
+- Flour.
 I use all-purpose flour because it’s readily available and cheap.
 And it works best in this brownie recipe.

 - Baking powder.
 It’s the leavening agent that makes the batter rise.
 You don’t need a lot because you want the brownies fudgy.

-- Butter – one of the two key ingredients that make this dessert ridiculously rich and ooey-gooey!
-Be sure to use good-quality butter – not margarine.
+- Butter.
+Everything is better with butter!
+It makes this dessert ridiculously rich and ooey-gooey!
+Be sure to use good-quality butter, not margarine.

-- Brown Sugar – the second key ingredient that makes these morsels extra special.
+- Brown sugar.
+Brown sugar is what makes these brownies gooey and buttery.
 Use light or dark brown sugar, depending on how light or dark you want the color to be.

-- Vanilla – the standard flavor enhancer of all baked goods.
+- Vanilla.
+It’s a standard flavor enhancer of all baked goods.
 Be sure to use extract or paste – not essence!

-- Butterscotch Chips – while the butter and brown sugar already give these bars iconic butterscotch flavor, I like to also add butterscotch chips to kind of seal the deal.
+- Butterscotch chips.
+Butter and brown sugar already give these bars iconic butterscotch flavor, I like to also add butterscotch chips to kind of seal the deal.

-- Chopped Nuts – though they’re optional, they add a nutty, crunchy contrast to the sweet and chewy treat.
+- Chopped nuts.
+Though they’re optional, they add a nutty, crunchy contrast to the chewy texture.
 I prefer walnuts, but you do you.